shubhamV123/news_app/README.md

 ## Getting Started

 A new app made using react-native.
-It has feature like infinte scroll view,filteration in news.
+It has feature like infinte scroll view,filteration in news.[Demo(Screenshots&video)](https://drive.google.com/drive/folders/11hOncUis93WtI4Ejh7xyCqAG35YnVehv)
 ### Prerequisites

 For running this app you need to have some knowledge in react,react-native and javascript.